junxit/us-congress-bills-110/metadata.md

 - 2008-09-09 — Placed on the Union Calendar, Calendar No. 534.
 - 2008-09-09 — Reported by the Committee on House Administration.
 H. Rept.
 110-832, Part I.
 - 2008-09-09 — Reported by the Committee on House Administration.
 H. Rept.
 110-832, Part I.
+- 2008-09-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-11 — ORDER OF PROCEDURE - Mr. Lewis of Georgia asked unanimous consent that the ordering of the yeas and nays be vacated with respect to the motion to suspend the rules and pass H.R.
+6608 to the end that the motion be considered as adopted in the form considered by the House on Tuesday, September 9, 2008. (consideration: CR H8038-8039)
+- 2008-09-11 — On motion to suspend the rules and pass the bill Agreed to without objection. (text: CR 09/09/2008 H7897-7899)
+- 2008-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to without objection.(text: CR 09/09/2008 H7897-7899)